 From streaming movies to attending virtual classes, families are online more than ever, and that’s not changing anytime soon.
 But with so many connected devices in the home, digital safety is no longer optional.
-It’s essential.
+It’s essential and while this convenience brings plenty of benefits, it also opens the door to a variety of online threats.

 Why Internet Safety Matters for Families